Claims automation · Delegated authority · AI-assisted underwriting · Parametric execution

 Insurance automation is accelerating.

-Claims, underwriting and delegated workflows now move across AI systems, vendors, handlers, rules engines and distributed operational teams.
+Claims, underwriting and delegated authority workflows increasingly span multiple systems, vendors, models and operational teams.

 Claims automation & escalation